 This is an observation about a tool designed for one thing and that is to kill.

 In the hands of the right person it can defend against someone that likely also has a gun.
 It is a twisted circle and while I don't want to take guns away from people, if they were never here and we still used swords and knives it would be a different world.
-The NRA and like minded people complain that the process should not be more stringent because it makes it hard to obtain a gun.
+The NRA and like minded people complain that the process should not be more difficult because it makes it hard to obtain a gun.
 Well, that's the point, make it hard to get a gun and the unstable will be rooted out better and in the long run that would actually help the NRA's cause.
 Perhaps it's time for their power to be limited and even diminished.
 Stand your ground laws do not help nor do angry bigoted police.
 Better laws, better education and better training can go a long way.

 Not exactly the DC version, this is a simple and basic story of wanting justice, exacting revenge and going too far with the power one has obtained.
 A vigilante out to save society decides to be judge, jury and executioner.